ahmed-alzahrani/QUEST/README.txt

 Mohamed Kazma 101019719
 Julian Greppin 100899233

-TO START THE GAME:

-Go into quest/assets/scenes and open the MainMenu scene and then start using the arrow like button on the too then run a hotseat game.

-TO TEST THE DIFFERENT SCENARIOS:
+Foreword:
+"./" refers to the current directory in which this README.txt file is located.
+In order to run this game and produce proper Log files, the game must be run from within Unity itself.

+How to start the game:
+Navigate to the directory: ./Quest/Assets/Scenes and open the MainMenu.unity file with Unity.
+From within unity, press the "Play" button, located at the top-middle of the window next to the "Pause" button.
+This will launch the game in the "Game" tab of unity, you will be presented with our Main Menu.
+A good way to know for certain that the game has begun is that the animated fire effect to the left of the menu will be active.
+Press the Hot-Seat Game button on the main menu to begin the game.

+How to test the different Scenarios:

-Within QUEST/Quest/Assets/Resources/TextAssets/Scenarios you will find a folder for each scenario.
+Within ./Quest/Assets/Resources/TextAssets/Scenarios you will find a folder for each scenario.
 Each folder includes the following:
           - Scenariox_brief.txt which gives an overview of what the scenario proves and how it executes
           - ScenarioxStory.txt which is a txt file that stores the order in which we want to rig the Story deck
           - ScenarioxAdventure.txt which is a txt file that stores the order in which we want to rig the Adventure deck